TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/examples-of-global-config.md

 ## Conclusion

-If we exclude titles and icons, we can see that all those notifications are the same. <br/>
+If we exclude the titles and icons, we can see that all these notifications are the same. <br/>
-It's because `globalConfig` affects all the notifications.
-Doesn't matter what the type of notification is.<br/>
+That's because `globalConfig` affects all the notifications.
+It doesn't matter what the type of notification is.<br/>
-To read more please go back to the [GLOBAL CONFIG](../default-variants-config/global-config.md) section.
+To read more, please go back to the [GLOBAL CONFIG](../default-variants-config/global-config.md) section.